hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_service_cosmosdb_mongoapi.html.markdown

 ---
 subcategory: "Data Factory"
 layout: "azurerm"
-page_title: "Azure Resource Manager: azurerm_data_factory_linked_service_cosmosdb"
+page_title: "Azure Resource Manager: azurerm_data_factory_linked_service_cosmosdb_mongoapi"
 description: |-
-  Manages a Linked Service (connection) between a CosmosDB and Azure Data Factory using SQL API.
+Manages a Linked Service (connection) between a CosmosDB and Azure Data Factory using Mongo API.
 ---

-# azurerm_data_factory_linked_service_cosmosdb
+# azurerm_data_factory_linked_service_cosmosdb_mongoapi

-Manages a Linked Service (connection) between a CosmosDB and Azure Data Factory using SQL API.
+Manages a Linked Service (connection) between a CosmosDB and Azure Data Factory using Mongo API.

 ~> **Note:** All arguments including the client secret will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](/docs/state/sensitive-data.html).